punctum-im/protocol-old/PROTOCOL.md

 In the Falsetto Project, the main hierarchy of objects is as follows (from largest/most important to smallest/least important):

-- Instance (running a Falsetto Project compatible server) - this MUST have the numerical ID of 0
+- Instance (running a Falsetto Project compatible server) - this MUST have the ID of ``"0"``, even if the server uses non-numerical IDs
 - User (somebody who uses the service)
 - Role (groups together certain people in a conference)
 - Conference (a group containing channels, compare to Discord's servers/guilds)